jonpitts/transformer/README.md

 General Operation:
 ------------------
+  * Transformer has been overhauled.
+    * The service now takes excel files.
+    * Conversion is handled by a java application included with this service
   * Transformer uses sqlite and comes with a simple setup script.
   * The default login is admin:admin.
   * The admin user may create logins and assign admin designations.
   * The service allows multiple users to be logged in with each users own working space.
-  * The service assumes xml files passed to it are created from excel exports.
   * All temp space is cleared upon service exit.

 Transformation:
 ---------------
-  * Transformer comes with sample xml files.
+  * An excel file is sent to the service
+  * Excel is converted into an xml format
-  * Each <row> element will generate a new xml file in mods format.
+  * Each <row> element of this converted file will generate a new xml file in mods format.
   * Each xml file will be validated against the mods schema.
   * A collection will be created and stored in a zip file and posted to the GUI.
   * A list of errors are generated when there are problems and populated to the GUI.